sicay1/supermarket/part 3 -TODOApp_owl/README.md

     -   Boolean field isCompleted

 *   We have 2 components:
-    ** App - witch own the state and the data.
+    ** App - Which own the state and the data.
-    ** Task - get its data as a prop or validation purpose
+    ** Task - gets its data as a prop or validation purpose
-*   We got one more object that holds the actions for add Task, toggle Task and delete Task
+*   We have one more object that holds the actions for add Task, toggle Task and delete Task

 *   We use lifecycle method mounted for our App component , and hooked it with useRef
 *   We use Store to manage state separately from the user interface